How much total change do you have with 3 dimes, 5 quarters, and 6 nickels?

 Prepare for the Pima Medical Institute Wonderlic Test.
 Review flashcards and tackle multiple choice questions, each providing hints and comprehensive explanations.
 Excel on your test day!

-To determine the total amount of change with 3 dimes, 5 quarters, and 6 nickels, let’s break down the value of each type of coin.
+To find the total change from 3 dimes, 5 quarters, and 6 nickels, you can calculate the value of each type of coin and then sum them.

-First, calculate the value of the dimes.
-Each dime is worth 10 cents, so 3 dimes amount to:
+First, calculate the total value of the dimes.
+Each dime is worth $0.10, so for 3 dimes, the calculation is:

 Next, calculate the value of the quarters.
-Each quarter is worth 25 cents, so 5 quarters amount to:
+Each quarter is worth $0.25, so for 5 quarters, the calculation is:

-Finally, calculate the value of the nickels.
-Each nickel is worth 5 cents, so 6 nickels amount to:
+Now, calculate the total value of the nickels.
+Each nickel is worth $0.05, so for 6 nickels, the calculation is:

-Now, add up the values of all the coins:
+Now, you sum up the total values from all three types of coins:

 $0.30 (from dimes) + $1.25 (from quarters) + $0.30 (from nickels) = $1.85.

-Thus, the total change you have with 3 dimes, 5 quarters, and 6 nickels is $1.85.
-This confirms that the answer choice indicating $1.85 is indeed the correct total.
+Therefore, the total amount of change you have with 3 dimes, 5 quarters, and 6 nickels is $1

 Subscribe